Anomalous waiting-time distributions in postselection-free quantum many-body dynamics under continuous monitoring: Model and method

 \subsection{Quantum many-body dynamics under continuous monitoring}

 We consider an interacting hard-core boson chain described by the Hamiltonian

 where $b_i$ is the bosonic annihilation operator satisfying the hard-core constraint $b_i^2=0$, $n_i=b_i^\dag b_i$ is the particle number operator, and $L$ ($=2\mathbb N$) is the system size.
-Here, the periodic boundary condition $b_{L+1}=b_1$ is imposed, and we set $J_z=J$ throughout this paper.
+We assume periodic boundary conditions $b_{L+1} = b_1$ to avoid edge effects in finite-size numerical simulations (note that the emergence of the anomalous WTD is not affected by the choice of boundary conditions) and set $J_z=J$ throughout this paper unless otherwise mentioned.
 We note that, this model is equivalent to the Heisenberg model after the standard transformation, $b_i=S_i^-$, $b_i^\dag=S_i^+$, and $n_i=S_i^z+1/2$, where $S_i^\alpha\:(\alpha=+,-,z)$ are the spin-$1/2$ operators.
 We study the dynamics under continuous monitoring of a local particle number by employing the stochastic Schr\"odinger equation \cite{Fuji20, Yamamoto23, Yamamoto25}, given by